Why Does Employee Happiness Matter?

 What is a work-life balance?
 It’s the management of time spent both at work and outside of work.
 In other words, it allows people greater balance and flexibility between their work commitments and their family and personal commitments.

-Making sure your employees have a great work-life balance is a crucial part of building a healthy work environment and keeping employees happy.
+Making sure your employees have a great work-life balance is a crucial part of building a healthy work environment and keeping employees happy, according to Lensa.
 In fact, giving employees more flexibility will reduce overall stress and help prevent burnout at work.

 Many employees experience chronic stress at work, and it can lead to physical consequences like digestive issues, chronic pain, and heart problems.
 It also has a negative impact on mental health and can cause depression, insomnia, and heightened anxiety.